GG24: Structure, Strategy and Timeline

 Gitcoin-Operated Domain(s)

-Gitcoin will directly operate OSS domain(s) in GG24.
+Gitcoin will directly propose to operate OSS domain(s) in GG24.
 By continuing to directly operate OSS, we ensure high-quality execution while demonstrating best practices for other domain operators.
+This proposal will be included in the GTC vote for domains in GG24.

-We will roll out an announcement on the domain(s) that Gitcoin will be managing, the strategy behind it, as well as the funding mechanisms we’ll be implementing and why, within the next week.
+We will roll out an announcement on the domain(s) that Gitcoin will be proposing, the strategy behind it, as well as the funding mechanisms we’ll be implementing and why.

 Community-Operated Domains